United States Poet Laureate

-The Poet Laureate Consultant in Poetry to the Library of Congress—commonly referred to as the United States Poet Laureate—serves as the official poet of the United States.
+The poet laureate consultant in poetry to the Library of Congress, commonly referred to as the United States poet laureate, serves as the official poet of the United States.
 During their term, the poet laureate seeks to raise the national consciousness to a greater appreciation of the reading and writing of poetry.
-The position was modeled on the Poet Laureate of the United Kingdom.
-Begun in 1937, and formerly known as the Consultant in Poetry to the Library of Congress, the present title was devised and authorized by an Act of Congress in 1985.
+The position was modeled on the poet laureate of the United Kingdom.
+Begun in 1937, and formerly known as the consultant in poetry to the Library of Congress, the present title was devised and authorized by an Act of Congress in 1985.
 Appointed by the Librarian of Congress, the poet laureate's office is administered by the Center for the Book.
 For children's poets, the Poetry Foundation awards the Young People's Poet Laureate.

-The incumbent poet laureate (since 2022) is Ada Lim%C3%B3n.
+The incumbent poet laureate (since 2025) is Arthur Sze.
+He is the first Asian American United States Poet Laureate.